Colin Campbell Cooper: Santa Barbara

-After his wife's death, Cooper moved to Santa Barbara, California in January 1921, where he resided for the rest of his life.
+After his wife's death, Cooper moved to Santa Barbara, California, in January 1921, where he resided for the rest of his life.
 He spent two years in northern Europe and Tunisia and became Dean of Painting at the Santa Barbara Community School of Arts.

-Cooper said of his new environment: "I find Santa Barbara so conducive to the sort of things a painter most craves – climate, flowers, mountains, seascapes, etc. – with a community interest in all sorts of artistic matters that I am compensated, to a degree, for the isolation from that artistic universe of America."
+Cooper said of his new environment: "I find Santa Barbara so conducive to the sort of things a painter most craves – climate, flowers, mountains, seascapes, etc. – with a community interest in all sorts of artistic matters that I am compensated, to a degree, for the isolation from that artistic universe of America.
 But he hadn't abandoned that "artistic universe of America", New York City, as he continued to maintain a studio there for ten years after his move to California.

-Another aspect of his creativity became evident starting in the mid-1920s, as, perhaps influenced by his father's great love of literature, he began writing plays and books.
+Another aspect of his creativity became evident starting in the mid-1920s, as, perhaps influenced by his father's love of literature, he began writing plays and books.
 His plays found their way in the 1920s and 1930 to theater companies in places such as Pasadena, Redlands, and Santa Fe, and were also produced at a theater which he founded in Santa Barbara, called The Strollers.
 In addition to the plays, he also wrote novels, illustrated books, and an autobiography entitled In These Old Days.

 In April 1927, he married his second wife, Marie Henriette Frehsee, in Arizona.
 Cooper continued to enjoy traveling, and kept painting until prevented from doing so by failing eyesight in his last years.
 He died in Santa Barbara on November 6, 1937, at the age of 81.
-He is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Legacy

 In 1938 Santa Barbara's Faulkner Memorial Art Gallery paid tribute to Cooper's legacy by presenting a memorial exhibition of his work.

-Just several months before his death, however, Cooper initiated the effort to convert the abandoned post office building into an art museum in a letter to the editor of the Santa Barbara News-Press in July 1937.
-Just four years later that pipedream materialized into the Santa Barbara Museum of Art.
+Several months before his death, Cooper initiated the effort to convert the abandoned post office building into an art museum in a letter to the editor of the Santa Barbara News-Press in July 1937.
+Four years later that effort materialized into the Santa Barbara Museum of Art.